Toggle: English / Spanish

 - Drink disinfected water.

-- Sleep on a ground cover and pad.
+- When camping, sleep on a ground cover and pad.

 - Keep your home clean.
 Clear out potential nesting sites and clean your kitchen.